psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 ---
 title: Making Boost.Signals2 More OOP‐Friendly
 tags: [Boost, C++, Design Patterns, Generic Programming, OOP]
-description: >-
+description: &description >-
-  This article suggests an observable mixin which makes Boost.Signals(2) more easy to use in C++ classes.
+  The observer design pattern is by far the most popular and widely known among behavioural design patterns.
+Unfortunately, unlike other mainstream languages out there, the C++ standard library doesn't provide out of the box observer implementation.
+This article suggests an observable mixin based on Boost.Signals2 which makes it easy to build an observer.
+excerpt: *description
 image:
   url: /img/pages/observer-design-pattern.png
   source: